jdittrich/userNeedResearchBook/text/dataGathering.md

 > Participant: »So I got this image and now I would try to get a suitable crop for that flyer«
 > Researcher: »Can you show me how you do it?«

 Think of yourself as an apprentice of the participant.
-The participant is the master or expert who can teach you some of his/her skills.
+The participant is the expert who can teach you some of their skills.
 This means that understanding the user by observing is not a passive process.
 Like an apprentice, you can and should ask questions.

 > Ask about reasons: »You drew that object and changed it size, then you deleted it again… what was the reason behind this?
 > Ask about things you notice in the environment: »Can you tell me what these markings are for?«